 The well-versed campaigner, persuasive speaker - and vegan - George Monbiot, put forward a strong case as the first proposer of the motion for the strain meat production put on the world’s land.
 The quickest solution to slow climate breakdown, he said, is to change from a meat-based to a plant-based diet.
-The land used to produce food for animals could be used much more efficiently to produce more food for the growing world population.
-It may seem marginal now, he said, but it will become entirely ordinary “in the same way that the motor car replaced the horse and carriage or the computer replaced the typewriter.”
+The land used to produce food for animals could be used much more efficiently to produce more food for the growing world population, he argued.
+It may seem marginal now, said Mr Monbiot, but it will become entirely ordinary “in the same way that the motor car replaced the horse and carriage or the computer replaced the typewriter.”

 Gareth recognised in a small concession that if he is to see his grandchildren farming sheep on the Welsh mountains, consumers will need to eat less meat for it to be sustainable but he urged the floor to see that through education and bringing people out on to farms, consumers would make their own choice and no doubt, he argued, choose to eat meat.